How to comply with the EUDR: A step-by-step guide (Updated Nov 2025)

 Some businesses may act as both operator and trader depending on the transaction

-To simplify implementation, the Commission introduced two new sub-categories:
+To simplify implementation, the Parliament approved (26 November) the introduction of two new categories:

-• Downstream operators: entities that process or sell already EUDR-compliant products.
-They no longer have to submit Due Diligence Statements (DDS) but must ensure traceability and keep supplier DDS references
+Downstream operators: entities that process or sell already EUDR-compliant products.

 Are you an SME?